Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <h4 id="avoid-signed">Avoid <em>signed</em></h4>
 <p>In particolar, it is often possible to rewrite the code in a way to avoid subtractions or when this is not possible, we can at least have a code that does not produce negative results.</p>
 <h4 id="avoid-explicit-products">Avoid explicit products</h4>
-<p>All the architectures under consideration, with the only exception of the Motorola 6809, do not have a product operation between two 8-bit values.<br>
-Therefore, if possible, we should avoid the products or limit ourselves to products and divisions by power of 2 that we can implement with the <em>&lt;&lt;</em> e <em>&gt;&gt;</em> operators:</p>
+<p>All the architectures under consideration, with the only exception of the Motorola 6809, do not have a product operation between two 8-bit values.
+Therefore, if possible, we should avoid products or limit ourselves to products and divisions by power of 2 that we can implement with the <em>&lt;&lt;</em> e <em>&gt;&gt;</em> operators:</p>
 <pre><code>	unsigned char foo, bar;
 	...
 	foo &lt;&lt; 2; // multiply by 2^2=4